-Potential savings from reduced costs if all 13 regions achieved rates of best performing NJ ACO region in each of the 5 measures reported above.
+Potential savings if Camden achieved rates of best performing NJ ACO region in each of the 5 measures reported above.

 Based on 2008-2010 data for area residents regardless of hospital visited.
-Figures are annualized and adjusted to 2010 dollars using the CPI-Medical Care.
-Savings should not be aggregated across all measures due to overlap of populations.
+Figures are annualized and adjusted to 2010 dollars using the CPI Medical Care.
+Savings should not be aggregated across measures (except IP and ED avoidable use) due to overlap of populations.